kennedy-ak/Python-Projects/README.md

 1. Nato Alphabet:
     The folder contains a CSV file containing the entire Nato phonetic Alphabet as well as a Nato.py file.
 The program takes a user-entered word and finds each letter's    equivalent in the NATO alphabet.
+List and Dictionary Comprehension was used

 2. Etch a Sketch is a famous childhood game where we are able to draw on the screen using the arrow keys, Using turtle Graphics we are able to achive this